Read the interview with Artist Louisa Love

 In terms of the text I’m writing, I’d like for it to feel somewhat representative of the experience of walking, both in its content and the way it is written or read.
 For me, the process of writing is very much like the process of walking and I often like to approach artist texts in a way that navigates these things quite symbolically.
 I’ll have to see if this approach actually for this particular piece works in the end!
 But I hope both the text and the walks will be interesting and accessible on different levels – the two outputs very much inform each other.

 Could you tell us more about your artistic practice, and how your practice links to the project?

-Also, my process as an artist is very experimental and always about openly exploring or testing something; the ChalkUp21 trail and activity of the project really invites this— both for me as an artist, through the walks for example, and for the public, through participation in the events and through experiencing the trail themselves.
+Also, my process as an artist is very experimental and always about openly exploring something; the ChalkUp21 trail and activity of the project really invites this— both for me as an artist, through the walks for example, and for the public, through participation in the events and experiencing the trail themselves.

 Which area(s) along the trail do you feel is often overlooked, but should be celebrated?

 In some ways, I think Dover docks and the ferry port is really overlooked.
-It’s an area that feels quite industrial and is all about the monotonous flow of traffic, but if you follow the path from Athol Terrace that runs past it right up to the cliffs, you see that it’s a really quite fascinating place.
+It’s an area that feels quite industrial and is all about the monotonous flows of traffic, but if you follow the path from Athol Terrace that runs past it right up to the cliffs, you see that it’s a really quite fascinating place.
 I love standing on the path at the point where the Jubilee Way fly-over crosses over or on the cliffs at the National Trust Centre and looking out across the port – it’s full of activity, rich in its infrastructure, and also really puts into perspective our relationship to nature and the rest of the world.

 What would be your trail tips or places of note along the trail?